Hyperseeker/password/README.md

 # How to Play

 [Open the game](https://firebrandcoding.github.io/password).
-The countdown starts as soon as you open the page.
+Press `[Space]` to start.

-Press the keys you see on the screen.
+Press the keys you see on the screen in any order.
+Pressing keys not on the screen reduces your timer by half a second.
+Pressing any of the "solved" keys again does nothing.

-If you press all of them in time, you advance to the next round.
+If you "solve" all of them in time, you advance to the next round.
 If you don't, the game is over.
 Press `[Space]` to start over when that happens.

-There's no score.
+Each victory gains you 100 points.
+Losing resets the score for the session.

 Play and start over for as long as you like.
 Quit when you've had enough.

 # License